We tested a number of IP cameras so we could recommend the right camera for low light level applications.

 Lower Light Level (approximately 0.05 lux)

 With the lighting reduced the Axis switched to B / W and showed the darkest image with noticeable amplifier noise.
-The Sony displayed the brightest image with the most amplifier noise.
+Sony displayed the brightest image with the most amplifier noise.
 The Samsung displayed average brightness with the least amount of amplifier noise.
 Overall the Samsung displayed the image with the best combination of brightness and low amplifier noise.

 Axis P3384: Noise level increased and it was difficult to make out the details of the scale.